Auros/Enhancements/README.md

 Breaktime creates a timer which tells you the time until the next note during breaks (time with no notes).
 It also brings visuals to it too (Customizable) read settings in game for more info!

 #### Settings
-Enable (On): This setting will enable the breaktime module
+Enable (Off): This setting will enable the breaktime module

 Radial (On): This setting controls whether or not the radial that apppears during a break.